COPS-IITBHU/sdg-site/content/blog/csoc21-frontend-week0-GitGitHub.md

 ---
 title: Git And GitHub - CSOC'21 Dev Frontend Week 0
 date: 2021-05-30T11:51:59.091Z
-description: "Git is a prevalent version control system (VCS) used in Open Source Development.
-It is a crucial skill to learn while developing in a team."
+description: 'Git is a prevalent version control system (VCS) used in Open Source Development.
+It is a crucial skill to learn while developing in a team.'
 parentBlog: CSOC'21 Dev Frontend Week 0
-author: Daniel Kelly
+author: COPS SDG
-featureImage: /uploads/marc-olivier-jodoin-nqoinj-ttqm-unsplash.jpg
+featureImage: /uploads/github.png
 ---

 # Git and GitHub